ivoGanev/ivoganev.github.io/_posts/2021-03-1-android-interview-questions-bible.markdown

 categories: OOP
 ---

+##### What is it?
+---
+This project is created to ask the most fundamental questions that you should, in my opinion, know for Android and could be a good source to brush up your skills before an interview as opposed to browsing through the massive Android developer guide.

+However, the Android developer guide remains the main origin of the information provided here and if something doesn't add up you should go and read the full documentation.

+##### Future plans
+---

+I am planning to create another html version where all the answers are hidden so you can practice without viewing the material.

 ## Android Platform

 #### What is Android?

 Android is a mobile operating system based on a modified version of the Linux kernel and other open source software, designed primarily for touchscreen mobile devices such as smartphones and tablets.

+[Wikipedia](https://en.wikipedia.org/wiki/Android_(operating_system)){: .post.a }{:target="_blank"}

 #### How Does Android's Software Architecture look like?